 - Metadata: This is where you describe your playground allowing yourself and other to search the playground database for examples of use.

-- Code : Bottom Left Corner - switch to Code View and Editor.
+- Code/Scene: Bottom Left Corner - switch between Code and Scene views.

 Of course the playground is extremely useful to get help from the community.
 In the forum, simply paste the link of your playground.